 In 1968, 23-year-old Wilder married.
 Almost immediately, his new wife found another woman’s underwear and pornographic photos in his car.
 She also accused him of sexual abuse and claimed that he had tried to kill her.
 As such, the marriage barely lasted a week.

-Christopher Wilder’s Life In The Fast Line
+Christopher Wilder’s Life In The Fast Lane

 In 1969, 24-year-old Wilder moved to Boynton Beach, Florida, where he made a fortune in construction work and real estate.
 He purchased a Porsche 911 which he raced, a speedboat, and a luxurious bachelor pad.